TL;DR

 What this tutorial solves

-Most long ChatGPT tasks lose context after a few sessions because each chat starts fresh and you end up re-pasting the same instructions, files, and tone notes every Tuesday.
-Projects fix that by binding files, instructions, and chats into one shared space — but only if you treat the Project as a discipline, not a folder.
-This is for the multi-week author of a thesis, a launch plan, an ongoing audit, or any task that spans more chats than your sidebar can remember.
+Most long ChatGPT tasks lose the thread after a few sessions because each chat used to start fresh, so you re-pasted the same role, files, and tone notes every Tuesday.
+Projects fix the re-pasting: instructions and files apply to every chat in the Project, and project memory now lets a new chat reference what earlier chats decided.
+This guide is for the multi-week author of a thesis, a launch plan, an ongoing audit, or any task that spans more chats than your sidebar can remember.

 Who this is for

-- People who paste “you are a senior PM helping me launch X, voice is direct…” into 5 chats a week.
+- People who paste “you are a senior PM helping me launch X, voice is direct…” into five chats a week.

 - Anyone juggling a thesis, grant application, launch plan, audit, or product spec across many sessions.

-- Writers and analysts whose recurring tasks share 80% of their context but 20% of their goal.
+- Writers and analysts whose recurring tasks share 80% of their context but differ in the last 20% of the goal.

-One-off questions, exploratory brainstorming, or tasks where context fits in a single message.
-Projects add overhead (setup, file pruning, instruction maintenance) that doesn’t pay back on short jobs.
+Use a Project when the same context — files, role, tone, goals — shows up in chat after chat and your current workaround is copy-pasting from a saved doc.
+Skip it for one-off questions, exploratory brainstorming, or anything that fits in a single message.
+Projects add real overhead (setup, file pruning, instruction maintenance) that does not pay back on short jobs.
 If you only need it twice, just paste.

 Before you start

 - Pick the outcome, not the topic.
-“Q3 launch plan” works; “ChatGPT for marketing” doesn’t — it’s too broad to give the model success criteria.
+“Q3 launch plan” works; “ChatGPT for marketing” does not — it is too broad to give the model success criteria.

-- Draft your Project Instructions in a real editor first, not in the in-app field.
-You’ll iterate on them more than you expect.
+- Draft your Project Instructions in a real editor first.
+You will iterate on them more than you expect, and the in-app field has no version history.

 - Decide which 3-5 files are your daily references.
-Everything else stays in your local notes and gets uploaded only when needed.
+With a hard cap of 25 files on Plus, every slot should earn its place.
+Everything else stays in local notes and gets uploaded only when needed.

 Step by step

-- Create one Project per long task.
+- One Project per long task.
 Name it after the outcome (“Q3 launch plan”), not the topic (“marketing stuff”).

-- Start each new chat by stating the sub-goal: “Today I want to draft the press release intro” — this anchors the model and gives you a searchable chat name later.
+- Start each chat by stating the sub-goal: “Today I want to draft the press release intro.”
+This anchors the model and gives you a searchable chat name later.

 A real Project setup